polterguy/hyper-ide/README.md

 * Automatically closing brackets
 * Error feedback, when a syntax error is in your code
 * Tracking of active item in _"file explorer"_ (think _"solution explorer"_ if you come from a Visual Studio background)
+* Plugin support to create your own plugins, according to file extsnsions

 Some features which are high up on my TODO are as follows.